Mississippi Forestry Consulting FAQs

 What is “silviculture” and why is it important?

-When you work to establish, grow, and monitor the composition of your forest stand, this is silviculture.
+When you work to establish, grow, and monitor the composition of your forest stand, you are practicing silviculture.
 It is a scientific process used in forestry management to meet your specific goals for conservation, timber production, wildlife development, and so forth.

 What’s included in a forest inventory?